darpi-rs/darpi-mdbook/src/02_basics/05_middleware.md

 darpi’s middleware system allows us to add additional behavior to request/response processing.
-Middleware can hook into an incoming request process, enabling us to halt request processing to return a response early but it cannot modify the request.
+Middleware can hook into an incoming request process, enabling us to halt request processing to return a response early and modify the request body.
 Middleware can also hook into response processing.

 #### middleware types